 This dreadnought comes from the original inventor of the style, and it really shows.
 It delivers huge tones that remain composed in any situation, and because it’s hand crafted by some of the world’s finest luthiers a Martin’s Nazareth, PA plant, it’s an heirloom quality instrument that’s truly built to last.

-For those who like to play through an amplifier it was equipped with a Fishman Matrix VT Enhance NT2 pickup system.
-In addition to the traditional under saddle piezo transducer it also included an advanced Enhance element that was able to be blended into the piezo output, giving a whole new range of organic tones.
+For those who like to play through an amplifier, it was equipped with a Fishman Matrix VT Enhance NT2 pickup system.
+In addition to the traditional under-saddle piezo transducer, it included an advanced Enhance element that was able to be blended into the piezo output, giving a whole new range of organic tones.

-Verdict: The Martin D-16E is simply the best acoustic guitar on the market for $2000 or less.
-The craftsmanship is simply unparalleled, and the tones are instantly recognizable.
-Don’t forget, that this is no show pony either!
-While it would look fabulous hanging on a wall it would look even better on stage or in the studio with any amateur or even professional artist.
+Verdict: The Martin D-16E is simply the best acoustic guitar on the market for $2,000 or less.
+The craftsmanship is simply unparalleled and the tones are instantly recognizable.
+Don’t forget that this is no show pony either!
+While it would look fabulous hanging on a wall, it would look even better onstage or in the studio with any artist, amateur or professional.

 - PLEKd frets

 This guitar is a true Japanese icon.
 This particular guitar is a reboot of the classic red label models of the 1960s and is a glowing example of the type of quality that Yamaha is renowned for.
 It’s made with such incredible attention to detail you’ll find yourself questioning why it’s not a more popular model.

 The construction of the Yamaha Red Label FGX5 is all solid wood, with spruce being used for the top, and solid mahogany for the back and sides.
 One thing we weren’t too fond of was the aging tint applied to the top.
 It detracted from the bright aesthetic of the spruce, making it look more like a classical model.